• Skip to primary navigation

 Jump to Recipe·Print Recipe

-My family enjoys these Belgian waffles with a waffle bar where we’ll have several different toppings to choose from like fruits, syrups, or glazes.
-And serve bacon, sausage, and hash browns for sides.
-It’s so fun and everyone can make their waffles the way they want.
+My family enjoys Belgian waffles with a waffle bar, where we’ll have several different toppings to choose from, like fruits, syrups, or glazes.
+We also serve bacon, sausage, and hash browns for sides.
+It’s so fun; everyone can make their waffles how they want.

-Preheat waffle maker and spray with non-stick spray if needed.
+Preheat your Belgian waffle maker and spray with non-stick spray if needed.

-In a medium-size bowl whisk together the gluten-free flour, sugar, baking powder, and salt.
+In a medium-sized bowl, whisk together the gluten-free flour, sugar, baking powder, and salt.

 Add in milk, eggs, melted butter, and vanilla.
 Stir together until combined.